friendbuy/slate/source/includes/_merchant_api.md

 Unless otherwise noted, all of our GET endpoints support pagination using a pageToken query string parameter.

-When making the request for the first page, you just need to pass in a fromDate, toDate, and zone.
+When making the request for the first page, you just need to pass in a fromDate and fromDate.
 You can also optionally pass in a page size limit as pageSize.

 If results are found, the response body will contain a nextPageToken attribute.